DriesVerachtert/aroi_segmentation_model/README.md

 While looking for a intesting dataset to try some fine-tuning of models for segmentation of images, I stumbled upon https://ipg.fer.hr/ipg/resources/oct_image_database which mentions that this dataset of annotated images can be used free of charge for research and educational purposes.
 I mailed Martina Melinščak and maybe half an hour later she already gave me access to the dataset.

-I'll upload the model to huggingface.
 If you would like to use the dataset, then you'll have to contact Martina.

 ## Citations